Being An Acumen Fellow

 The kind of work Shahid and Isfundiar are doing is not like 1-2-3 Go!
 It takes time, and courage to stick to goals as ambitious as them.
 Starting with baby steps, placing the work in center and do not let personal interests influence the commitment.
 So how come one learn to be good at taking risk for purpose?

 I witnessed this happening in the group activities, practiced myself as well.
-These experiences resonate with the kind of challenging I face at Hometown, while pushing our craftsmen and team to do their best.
+These experiences resonate with the kind of challenging I face at Markhor, while pushing our craftsmen and team to do their best.

 Even writing this post, and then hitting the publish button is a risk taking step.
 I am fortunate to have learned that leading the change is worth the risk.